 "Does PhoneSoap really work?"

-We get this question ALL THE TIME!
+We get this question all the time.
 With no visible evidence, it's hard to tell.
-Our short answer is yes, of course!
-However, you don't have to take our word for it because we aren't the only ones who have tested the PhoneSoap 3 to see exactly what it can do.
+Our short answer is YES, but you don't have to take our word for it.
+We aren't the only ones who've tested PhoneSoap products to see exactly what they can do.

 You can read their full review here, but I've included the highlights below:

 "I had the director of a local laboratory swab the screen of my iPhone XL and the back of my Speck Ultra Presidio case with sterile swabs.
-I then placed my iPhone X into the PhoneSoap 3.0 and patiently awaited the 10 minutes.
+I then placed my iPhone X into the PhoneSoap 3 and patiently awaited the 10 minutes.
 At that point, the lid was opened, the front of the iPhone X was swabbed, and then the sides were gripped, and the back was swabbed.
-The pre-UV cleaned samples were not as spectacular as those seen before the PhoneSoap XL testing.
+The pre-UV cleaned samples were not as spectacular as those seen before the HomeSoap testing.
 However, neither of the post-UV cleaned specimens had any bacterial growth.
-Similar to the experiment with the PhoneSoap XL, the PhoneSoap 3.0 did not disappoint."
+Similar to the experiment with the HomeSoap, the PhoneSoap 3 did not disappoint."

 Here are his results: